com-480-data-visualization/datavis-project-2022-notafootballteam/README.md

-# Project of Data Visualization (COM-480) - 2022
+# Data Visualization (COM-480) - 2022
-Happiness, income and alcohol
+## If Not Alcohol, What Makes Us Happy?
+A visualization project on the topic of happiness, GDP per capita and ... alcohol consumption.

 | Name              | Sciper |
 |-------------------|--------|